ArtemyAndrienko/skopeo/docs/skopeo.1.md

 % Jhon Honce
 % August 2016
 # NAME
-skopeo -- Various operations with container images and container image registries
+skopeo -- Command line utility used to interact with local and remote container images and container image registries
 # SYNOPSIS
 **skopeo** [_global options_] _command_ [_command options_]
 # DESCRIPTION
 `skopeo` is a command line utility providing various operations with container images and container image registries.

+`skopeo` can copy container images between various containers image stores, converting them as necessary.
+For example you can use `skopeo` to copy container images from one container registry to another.

+`skopeo` can convert a Docker schema 2 or schema 1 container image to an OCI image.

-For example, it is able to inspect a repository on a container registry and fetch image.
-It fetches the repository's manifest and it is able to show you a `docker inspect`-like json output about a whole repository or a tag.
-This tool, in contrast to `docker inspect`, helps you gather useful information about a repository or a tag without requiring you to run `docker pull` - e.g. - which tags are available for the given repository? which labels the image has?
+`skopeo` can inspect a repository on a container registry without needlessly pulling the image.
+Pulling an image from a repository, especially a remote repository, is an expensive network and storage operation.
+Skopeo fetches the repository's manifest and displays a `docker inspect`-like json output about the repository or a tag. `skopeo`, in contrast to `docker inspect`, helps you gather useful information about a repository or a tag without requiring you to run `docker pull` - e.g. - Which tags are available for the given repository?
+Which labels does the image have?

-It also allows you to copy container images between various registries, possibly converting them as necessary, and to sign and verify images.
+`skopeo` can sign and verify container images.

+`skopeo` can delete container images from a remote container registry.

+Note: `skopeo` does not require any container runtimes to be running, to do most of its functionality.
+It also does not require root, unless you are copying images into a container runtime storage backend, like the docker daemon or github.com/containers/storage.

 ## IMAGE NAMES
 Most commands refer to container images, using a _transport_`:`_details_ format.
 The following formats are supported: